AceCentre/X80/firmware/WirelessSwitch/Readme.md

 When pairing button is pressed on the advertisement board it will send a specific pairing package and dongle receives this package and MAC address of the board it will listen for.
 The MAC is saved in flash memory and can be read later on start of dongle code.

 Note - to save battery the advertisement board is set to sleep.
-Pressing the switch will wake it up - all in all this takes around 1second.
+Pressing the switch will wake it up - all in all this takes around 1 second.

+## Software only technique

+So you can use a nrf52840 USB dongle to receive the switch press - or right now you could do it in software alone.
+See the python directory for this code.

 ## Battery life estimates

 When pressing key buttton and transmitting data, it consumes around 1000 uA.
 In sleep mode it consumes 20 uA.